codeforboston/cliff-effects/README.md

 We are working on:

-- *User testing*: Beta testing with case managers is about to start
+- *User testing*: Beta testing with case managers is about to start.
-- *Feedback*: Setting up a useful way to get feedback from users
-- *Infrastructure*: Strengthening the code we have to make it more robust and maintainable
+- *Infrastructure*: Strengthening the code we have to make it more robust and maintainable, including testing.
+- *Translation*: Implementing a translation system for non-English readers.

+If you want to see a _very_ broad overview of the code and some thoughts for next steps, see our [Overview wiki page](https://github.com/codeforboston/cliff-effects/wiki/Meta:-Overview).

 ## How Can I Contribute?